Six Questions about Synchronicity

 by assuming them to be deposits of the constantly repeated

-With that said, I see the relationship between synchronicity and individual and collective archetypes opening up an unending mystery to be lived, rather than any problem to be solved or any event to be merely comprehended.
-The psychic events linked with synchronicity and the archetypes have their home in the transpersonal domains.
-As such, these events are not likely to be subject to our beck and call or our control and comprehension.
+With that said, I see the relationship between synchronicity and individual and collective archetypes opening up as a never-ending mystery to be lived, rather than any problem to be solved or any event to be merely comprehended.
+Psychic events linking us with synchronicity and the archetypes link us to the transpersonal.
+As such, these events are not likely to be subject to our beck and call or our control or immediate comprehension.
 Though all these psychic events can be experienced directly and offer unspoken insights and revelations, it may be a misguided effort to try and define or categorize them for any sake of intellectual convenience.
-Those ambitions may be best served through intuition and more sensory processes via the artistic mediums of poetry, music, cinema, and any other audio and visual mediums giving expression to the ineffable without providing explanation, thesis, or formula.
+Those ambitions may be best served by intuition and more sensory processes via more artistic mediums like poetry, music, cinema, and any other creative mediums giving expression to the ineffable but without provision of explanation, thesis, or formula.

 Other Interviews with Antero Alli